-- 13.1.
-The finishing line for all courses will be between a staff displaying an orange flag on an official boat and the finish mark. - 13.2.
-If a course is shortened, the finish line will be between a staff displaying flag S on an official boat and a rounding mark or between the gate marks if shortened at a gate. - 13.3.
-For WL Courses with an odd number of legs and Course G, the finishing line will be located approximately 200 yards to windward of the windward mark on the same bearing as the last leg. - 13.4.
-For WL Courses with an even number of legs, the finishing line will be located approximately 200 yards to leeward of the leeward mark or gate on the same bearing as the last leg and the finishing mark will be on the opposite side of the race committee signal boat from the starting mark.
+- 14.1.
+The finishing line for all courses will be between a staff displaying an orange flag on an official boat and the course side of the finish mark.
+Finishing marks that are not a mark of the course will be orange on the East Course and yellow on the south Course. - 14.2.
+If a course is shortened, the finish line will be between a staff displaying flag S on an official boat and a rounding mark or between the gate marks if shortened at a gate. - 14.3.
+For WL Courses with an odd number of legs and Course G, the finishing line will be located approximately 200 yards to windward of the windward mark on the same bearing as the last leg. - 14.4.
+For WL Courses with an even number of legs, the finishing line will be located approximately 200 yards to leeward of the leeward mark or gate on the same bearing as the last leg and the finishing mark will be on the opposite side of the race committee signal boat from the starting mark. - 14.5.
+For government mark courses, the finish will be at an official boat in the same location as the starting boat and the finish mark will be on the opposite side of the of the official boat from the starting mark.